 Attention to Details

-How much you pay for a website ultimately determines how qualified your web designer is, and how much time will be spent on building your site.
-Anyone can build a website using a drag and drop site builder, but web design is all about details, details that amateur web designers are unable to see or deal with.
+How much you pay for a website ultimately determines how qualified your web designer is and how much time will be spent on building your site.
+Anyone can build a website using a drag-and-drop site builder, but web design is all about details that amateur web designers cannot see or deal with.
 Even professional web designers need time to perfect a website.
-A website is not just a cluster of text and buttons, it needs images and sometimes videos to help tell the story.
+A website is not just a cluster of text and buttons.
+It needs images and sometimes videos to help tell the story.
 If you are unable to provide usable images, they need to be purchased.
-Not only do quality stock photos cost money, it is not uncommon for web designers to spend hours sifting through thousands of stock images just to find the perfect ones to use.
+Not only do quality stock photos cost money, but it also is not uncommon for web designers to spend hours sifting through thousands of stock images to find the perfect ones to use.

 Building a website is not the same as it used to be anymore.
-With consumers spending approximately 70% of their Internet time on mobile devices of different screen sizes, it takes at least 3 times longer to properly design and test websites than it used to.
-This is why cheap websites look cheap, because there is not enough money and time spent on design and testing.
+With consumers spending approximately 70% of their Internet time on mobile devices of different screen sizes, it takes at least 3 times longer to design and test websites than it used to properly.
+This is why cheap websites look cheap because there is not enough money and time spent on design and testing.

 Beyond Web Design

-There is so much more that professional web designers do than just designing websites.
+There is so much more than professional web designers do than just designing websites.
 There are overheads associated with project management, communications, copywriting, search engine optimization, and the list goes on.
-All of these things, affect how smoothly your web project would go, and ultimately determines how much financial return your website will bring post-launch.
+These things affect how smoothly your web project would go and ultimately determines how much financial return your website will bring post-launch.